ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 Therapists in the collaborating mode believe that clients are more likely to achieve positive outcomes if they take ownership of the therapy process.
 They tend to view clients as capable of determining what they need from therapy and selecting occupational therapy goals and tasks that address those needs.
 In this way, they work to promote

+Copyright twenty twenty.
+F. A. Davis Company.
+All rights reserved.

+CASE EXAMPLE four point two The Advocating Mode

 Virgil is a man in his late twenties with cerebral palsy and moderate learning disabilities who has lived in an institution for most of his life.
 The managers of his care team at the institution had built a plan that he would move into independent living within the community with staff support to accommodate him.
 Before I was referred to work with Virgil, his care team from the institution had already located, set up, and obtained funding for his new housing situation.
-I was referred to provide Virgil with a bath board to facilitate his bathing in the terraced house that was to become his home.

-Virgil1 is a man in his late 20s with cerebral palsy and moderate learning disabilities who has lived in an institution for most of his life.
-The managers of his care team at the institution had built a plan that he would move into independent living within the community with staff support to accommodate him.
-Before I was referred to work with Virgil, his care team from the institution had already located, set up, and obtained funding for his new housing sit- uation.
 I was referred to provide Virgil with a bath board to facilitate his bathing in the terraced house that was to become his home.

 Virgil had been schooled in the notion that his home was suitable to his needs, and he was thrilled about the possibility of moving into a new home.
 When I met with him within this new environment, it was immediately evident to me that the housing arrangement was not acceptable.
 Fundamentally, the way the house was set up did not facilitate Virgil's independence, maximize his dignity, or provide a safe environment for staff to support him.